 - Affirm and determine which events can activate the right or responsibility to buy or sell

-- Make it feasible for employees to buy the company from the estate or family members of a principal
+- Make it feasible for employees to buy the company from the estate or family members of a principal.

 Funding the Buy-Sell Agreement

-The most affordable solution for funding a Buy-Sell agreement would be to use Term Life insurance and there are two popular methods that are generally employed:
+The most affordable solution for funding a Buy-Sell agreement would be to use Term Life insurance, and there are two popular methods that are generally employed:

 Entity Purchase Arrangement

 This is a succession strategy designed for businesses with more than one owner.
-The plan is developed by having the business acquire an insurance policy on the lives of every owner in the amount comparable to each owner’s interest in the organization.
+The plan is developed by having the business acquire an insurance policy on the lives of every owner in an amount comparable to each owner’s interest in the organization.
 The company owns and pays the premium for the insurance policies and is the named beneficiary of each insurance policy.
-Should an owner die, the benefit received by the organization from the insurance policy is utilized to buy-out the departed owner’s portion of the business from the named insured’s estate.
+Should an owner die, the benefit received by the organization from the insurance policy is utilized to buy out the departed owner’s portion of the business from the named insured’s estate.